 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Hall, Kathryn Cushman, "The medieval theory of the sign and its relationship to "The Book of Margery Kempe", "Sir Gawain and the Green Knight", and "Piers Plowman"" (1987).
 English - Dissertations.
-Paper 41.
+41.